-I’ve got 11 evil leadership techniques all lined up for you.
+I’ve got 11 evil leadership techniques lined up for you.

-My personal leadership techniques — such as they are! — tend to be of a different sort than the typical goody two-shoe insights you’ll get from topical self-help books and seminars.
+My personal leadership style — for better or worse! — tend to be of a different sort than the typical goody two-shoe insights that you’ll get from self-help books and leadership seminars.

 For 15 long (and mostly freezing cold) months, I served as a platoon commander in the Swedish armed forces.
 As a sergeant, I learned something very strange when leading the mandatory physical exercise sessions every morning:

 If you tell a group of reasonable well-trained men to do 25 push-ups, they’ll most likely be able to do them.
 However, if you tell them to do push-ups on your count, without letting them know how many push-ups to aim for, even the toughest recruits will struggle already at 15 push-ups.

 The lesson?
 Information is power.
 Yield it.

 If you want to get the most from your team, give them the bigger picture.
 If you want to break people down before building them up again, deprive them of basic information.

 2. Ask subjects to repeat instructions back to you.

 When asking someone to do something, ask them to repeat your instructions back to you.
 You will quickly learn that your way of giving instructions isn’t exactly as ‘crystal clear’ as you might think they are.

 This often has nothing to do with people being stupid or not paying attention; interaction between two complex brains, via vocal cords, eyes, ears, air, and massive amounts of preconceptions and biases from both ends — it’s simply a huge cognitive ask.